lincolnyouree/Yellow-Slotmachine/README.md

 * Click spin button to spin the slots.
 * Standard bet deducted from running total.
 * Game Over notification when running total reaches 0.
-* Payout into running total and display confetti when the same image appears in all three slots.
+* Payout into running total when the same image appears in all slots.

 # User Experience